 For purist guitarists, it's all about sound quality and style.
 A musician may not be a collector, yet vintage instruments still attract their attention.
 The reason is simple: quality vintage guitars that meet the criteria above produce a sound and convey the vibe of an era with an authenticity that cannot be duplicated anywhere else.

 The popular models of vintage guitars range from classic household names, such as Fender Stratocaster, to obscure, eclectic models such as Greco's Shrike guitar with its bizarre boomerang pickups.

 One of the most popular names in electric vintage guitars is the Fender Telecaster.
 Produced for over 50 years, the guitar's original blond finish is one of the most requested vintage Fender models.
 Models made in the '50s with all original parts range from about $29,000 to $50,000.
 You can get a 1970s model, which is still vintage, for about $3,000 to $4,000.

 One of the most desirable Gibson guitars are the Les Pauls made in the late '50s known as the Goldtops.
 Their iconic place in American culture, and their instantly recognizable gold finish and sound are partly why the guitar sells from about $65,000 to $85,000.

 Early 1960s Rickenbacker Guitars

 When The Beatles invaded America in the early '60s, they brought Rickenbacker guitars and basses with them.
 This launched the Rickenbacker brand, one of the earliest bass and guitar manufacturers, into the average American household.
 Also for this reason, original Rickenbacker electric guitars from the early '60s are valuable but a little more affordable than Fender or Gibson.
-They range from about $2,000 to $20,000.
+They're worth around $6,000.